 - Students who are not in the conditions mentioned above are required to take a Spanish proficiency exam through the Language Department at AU and provide us with their results on the exam. and provide us with their results on the exam.
 Students must complete the exam within 30 minutes and test into the Third Year (300 Level).

-The following is a selection of courses offered in the Faculty of Law.
+The following is a selection of courses offered in the Faculty of Law during the 2018 academic year.
 For a more complete list, please see the Universidad de Chile course information page.

 All other questions and concerns should be directed to: